92green/unmutable/DOCS.md

 #### util/pipe
  `pipe(...functions) => (value) => newValue` - Composes (combines) functions together from left to right.
 Returns an evaluator that returns the output of the operation.

+#### util/pipeIf
+ `pipeIf((value) => boolean, ...functions) => newValue` - Like `pipe()`, but the first argument is a conditional function that is passed the `value`.
+If a truthy value is returned from the conditional function, all functions in the pipe are executed.
+If a falsey value is returned, then the remaining functions in the pipe are skipped.

 #### util/pipeWith
  `pipeWith(value, ...functions) => newValue` - Accepts an value as the first argument, and composes (combines) functions in the remaining arguments together from left to right.
 Returns the output of the operation.